-During the normal course of business, member-partners will have access to confidential information about CGI.
+During the normal course of business, members will have access to confidential information about CGI.
 In some cases, the information may affect the value of CGI shares.
-Each member-partner must protect from inappropriate use or disclosure all CGI Confidential Information, Intellectual Property, personal data or any non-public information.
-CGI Confidential Information could include information from other member-partners or information acquired from outside sources, sometimes under obligations of secrecy.
-Member-partners are expected to use such information exclusively for business purposes and this information must not be disclosed externally, including to a spouse, partner or relative, without the approval of a member-partner's manager.
+Each member must protect from inappropriate use or disclosure all CGI Confidential Information, Intellectual Property, personal data or any non-public information.
+CGI Confidential Information could include information from other members or information acquired from outside sources, sometimes under obligations of secrecy.
+Members are expected to use such information exclusively for business purposes and this information must not be disclosed externally, including to a spouse, partner or relative, without the approval of a member's manager.